 - When the products could share the same title

-The other time when you should probably use variations is when a product has limited independent search volume.
+The other time when you should probably use variations is when a product does not have a lot of independent search volume.
 This is especially true for accessories and add-ons of your products, i.e. you sell a garlic press carrying bag.

 When launching a new SKU, often sellers consider piggybacking on one of their existing successful SKUs to hopefully get a headstart on their new SKU.
 I'll show below why this is normally not a good idea.